 The easiest way in our particular case would be to force the use of IPv4 or IPv6 using the -4 or -6 option to ssh.
-Alternatively, we could specify the host as either server1.ipv4.localdomain or server1.ipv6.localdomain.
-Remember that typically, server1.localdomain will use the IPv6 address first.
+Alternatively, we could specify the host as either serverl.ipv4.localdomain or serverl.ipv6.localdomain.
+Remember that typically, serverl.localdomain will use the IPv6 address first.